• Skip to primary navigation

 Blotting the tips before plating helps their juice not dilute the sauce.
 Also note that the tips are black, and not red.

-What I want to share with you here is a delicious recipe I make every year with my tips, but more so, I want to invite you to consider the chain and trim from your backstraps, and encourage you to never, ever put them in your grind pile.
+What I want to share with you here is a delicious venison tips recipe I make every year with my tips, but more so, I want to invite you to consider the chain and trim from your backstraps, and encourage you to never, ever put them in your grind pile.

 Homemade Blackening Spice